Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

 Admittedly, the spin-1/2 system considered above is rather simplistic.
 However, we anticipate most of the inferences drawn above to hold even as we increase the dimensionality of the Hilbert space.
 For example, though the complexity of simulating $U_2$ generally increases as $\dim(H)$ grows, it does so both for MPFs and Trotterization.
 Nevertheless, benchmarking of MPFs on more complex systems would be a welcomed proof (or disproof) of concept.

-\subsection{Example 2: Spin chain in interaction picture}
+\subsubsection{Example 2: Spin Chain in Interaction Picture}

 As a first step towards more complicated many-body quantum systems, we investigate the use of MPFs for a particular one-dimensional chain of spins with nearest-neighbor interactions.
-As before, we will take advantage of a change of reference frame, allowing us to compare the multiproduct simulations with an ``exact" (machine precision) simulation in an equivalent, time-independent frame.
-In pursuit of a good case study, we seek a (time-independent) Hamiltonian $H = H_0 + H_1$ which produces nontrivial time-dependence in the so-called ``interaction picture."
+As before, we will take advantage of a change of reference frame, allowing us to compare the multiproduct simulations with an machine precision simulation in an equivalent, time independent frame.
+In pursuit of a good case study, we seek a (time independent) Hamiltonian $H = H_0 + H_1$ which produces nontrivial time-dependence in the so-called ``interaction picture."
 We also ask that it satisfies a simple conservation law.
 A special instance of the 1D $XX$ model will suffice to meet these conditions.
 Consider a circular chain of $N$ qubits with nearest-neighbor hopping interactions, with Hamiltonian $H = H_0 + H_1$ of the form

 Here, $\omega_k, J_k$ are real, site-dependent parameters, and any index increments are done modulo $N$.
 For any value of the parameters, the Hamiltonian conserves the total magnetization $\mu := \sum_k Z_k$.